rehierl/html-outliner-spec/pseudocode.md

 10: end if

 11: if(entering && node.isSectioningContent) then
-12:   if(vars.currentOutlineTarget != null) then
+12:   if(vars.currentOutlineOwner != null) then
 13:     if(!vars.currentSection.hasHeading) then
 14:       vars.currentSection.setImpliedHeading
 15:     end if
-16:     vars.stack.push(vars.currentOutlineTarget)
+16:     vars.stack.push(vars.currentOutlineOwner)
 17:   end if
-18:   vars.currentOutlineTarget = node
+18:   vars.currentOutlineOwner = node
-xx:   //- currentSection, then currentOutlineTarget.section; see line 36
+xx:   //- currentSection, then currentOutlineOwner.section - see line 36
-19:   vars.currentSection = new Section(vars.currentOutlineTarget)
+19:   vars.currentSection = new Section(vars.currentOutlineOwner)
 xx:   //- 'section' same meaning as 'parentSection'? see line 36
-20:   vars.currentOutlineTarget.section = vars.currentSection
+20:   vars.currentOutlineOwner.section = vars.currentSection
-21:   vars.currentOutlineTarget.outline = new Outline(vars.currentSection)
+21:   vars.currentOutlineOwner.outline = new Outline(vars.currentSection)
 22: end if

 23: if(exiting && node.isSectioningContent && !vars.stack.isEmpty) then
 24:   if(!vars.currentSection.hasHeading) then
 25:     vars.currentSection.setImpliedHeading
 26:   end if
-27:   vars.currentOutlineTarget = vars.stack.pop()
+27:   vars.currentOutlineOwner = vars.stack.pop()
 xx:   //- does not make the construct of implied headings a necessity
-28:   vars.currentSection = vars.currentOutlineTarget.outline.lastSection
+28:   vars.currentSection = vars.currentOutlineOwner.outline.lastSection
 29:   vars.currentSection.appendOutline(node.outline)
 30: end if

 31: if(entering && node.isSectioningRoot) then
-32:   if(vars.currentOutlineTarget != null) then
+32:   if(vars.currentOutlineOwner != null) then
-xx:     //- no set-implied-heading here; see line 13
+xx:     //- no set-implied-heading here - see line 13
-33:     vars.stack.push(vars.currentOutlineTarget)
+33:     vars.stack.push(vars.currentOutlineOwner)
 34:   end if
-35:   vars.currentOutlineTarget = node
+35:   vars.currentOutlineOwner = node
-xx:   //- currentOutlineTarget.parentSection, then currentSection; see line 19
+xx:   //- currentOutlineOwner.parentSection, then currentSection - see line 19
-xx:   //- save the current section; see line 44
+xx:   //- save the current section - see line 44
-36:   vars.currentOutlineTarget.parentSection = vars.currentSection
+36:   vars.currentOutlineOwner.parentSection = vars.currentSection
-37:   vars.currentSection = new Section(vars.currentOutlineTarget)
+37:   vars.currentSection = new Section(vars.currentOutlineOwner)
-38:   vars.currentOutlineTarget.outline = new Outline(vars.currentSection)
+38:   vars.currentOutlineOwner.outline = new Outline(vars.currentSection)
 39: end if

 40: if(exiting && node.isSectioningRoot && !vars.stack.isEmpty) then
 41:   if(!vars.currentSection.hasHeading) then
 42:     vars.currentSection.setImpliedHeading
 43:   end if
-xx:   //- restore the current section; see line 36
+xx:   //- restore the current section - see line 36
-44:   vars.currentSection = vars.currentOutlineTarget.parentSection
+44:   vars.currentSection = vars.currentOutlineOwner.parentSection
-45:   vars.currentOutlineTarget = vars.stack.pop()
+45:   vars.currentOutlineOwner = vars.stack.pop()
 46: end if

 47: if(exiting && vars.stack.isEmpty